-Personal information concerning common people and the most vulnerable individuals shouldn’t be available on search engines because it violates their dignity, security, and right to privacy.
+Personal information concerning common people and vulnerable individuals shouldn’t be available on search engines because it violates their dignity, security, and right to privacy.

 None of this information should be searchable on search engines under an individual’s name.

 This right applies only to ordinary private individuals and not to businesses, public entities, or public figures.